 Important telephone messages are placed in teachers' mailboxes or delivered to the class, but students and teachers are interrupted only in cases of emergency.

-Parents can help prevent excessive telephone use for forgotten items by having their child gather textbooks, musical instruments, lunch money, etc., and place them in a regular place before retiring for the night.
+Parents can help prevent excessive telephone use for forgotten items by having their child gather textbooks, musical instruments, lunch money, etc., and place them in a regular place.

 Textbooks/Instructional Materials